doctrine/orm/docs/en/reference/annotations-reference.rst

 This annotation is used in the context of relations in :ref:`@ManyToOne <annref_manytoone>`, :ref:`@OneToOne <annref_onetoone>` fields and in the Context of :ref:`@JoinTable <annref_jointable>` nested inside a @ManyToMany.
 This annotation is not required.
-If its not specified the attributes *name* and *referencedColumnName* are inferred from the table and primary key names.
+If it is not specified the attributes *name* and *referencedColumnName* are inferred from the table and primary key names.